image

 Align your Kanban system with customer requirements:

-- Adjust WIP limits and workflow stages to meet customer demands.
+• Set WIP limits and workflow stages according to customer requirements.

 Balance demand against throughput